Cloud

 To test your OCI environment with cnspec, you must have:

-For cnspec to communicate with your OCI tenancy, you need to configure secure access from the command line.
-You download a private API key and create a config file to automatically authenticate you with Oracle.
+To scan your OCI tenancy, cnspec uses the OCI CLI configuration for authentication.
+You download a private API key and create a config file to automatically authenticate with Oracle.

 1. In the top-right corner of the Oracle Cloud Infrastructure Console, select your profile icon and select My profile.